Skip to main content

 What are they looking for?

 In many cases, attackers are looking for quick financial gain.
 There is evidence of porting scams used to lift cryptocurrency wallets and bank information.
 Many default two-factor-authentication (2fa) processes send codes to a cell phone number and once the attacker is in possession of the number they can use 2fa to reset the password on a bank account, PayPal account, or a crypto-wallet.
-Additionally, some email providers use a mobile number for 2fa, which can provide an attacker limitless access to your emails
+Additionally, some email providers use a mobile number for 2fa, which can provide an attacker limitless access to your emails.

 Once an attacker has ported a number, it can be extremely challenging to port it back once passwords and accounts have been reset.
 Using your ported number and social engineering techniques like vishing, where an attacker will call entities fraudulently over the phone, attackers can not only change your passwords but can alter your security questions and lock you out of your own accounts.
 This can provide attackers multiple days to utilize your mobile number and accounts as their own.
 Not only are your finances at risk, imagine the amount of corporate intelligence that could be acquired on your business during that time.
 Depending on the attackers’ goals, phone porting can expose the internal workings of your role and organization, which could be volleyed into further, deeper, and more damaging attacks on your company.
 The depths of this damage could go undiscovered for months or years.
 Furthermore, the information that can be gathered on you and your loved ones should make any individual shudder.